ros2/rmw_fastrtps/README.md

 You have two ways of telling you ROS 2 application which XML to use:
 1. Placing your XML file in the running directory under the name `DEFAULT_FASTRTPS_PROFILES.xml`.
 2. Setting environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` to your XML file.

+### Change publication mode

+Another way to change easily the publication mode without the need of defining a XML file is to use the environment variable `RMW_FASTRTPS_PUBLICATION_MODE`.
+This variable has lower precedence than `RMW_FASTRTPS_USE_QOS_FROM_XML`.
+Therefore, it is only taken into account when `RMW_FASTRTPS_USE_QOS_FROM_XML` is not set (or given a value different than `1`).
+The admissible values are:
+* `ASYNCHRONOUS`: asynchronous publication mode.
+Setting this mode implies that when the publisher invokes the write operation, the data is copied into a queue, a notification about the addition to the queue is performed, and control of the thread is returned to the user before the data is actually sent.
+A background thread (asynchronous thread) is in turn in charge of consuming the queue and sending the data to every matched reader.
+* `SYNCHRONOUS`: synchronous publication mode.
+Setting this mode implies that the data is sent directly within the context of the user thread.
+This entails that any blocking call occurring during the write operation would block the user thread, thus preventing the application with continuing its operation.
+It is important to note that this mode typically yields higher throughput rates at lower latencies, since the notification and context switching between threads is not present.
+* `AUTO`: let Fast DDS select the publication mode.
+This implies using the publication mode set in the XML file or, failing that, the default value set in Fast DDS (which currently is set to `SYNCHRONOUS`).

+If `RMW_FASTRTPS_PUBLICATION_MODE` is not set, then `rmw_fastrtps_cpp` and `rmw_fastrtps_dynamic_cpp` behave as if it were set to `ASYNCHRONOUS`.

 ## Example